-2.2 16-Level Stack with Overflow and Underflow
+2.2 16-level Stack with Overflow and Underflow

-These devices have a hardware stack memory 15 bits wide and 16 words deep.
+These devices have an external stack memory 15 bits wide and 16 words deep.
 A Stack Overflow or Underflow will set the appropriate bit (STKOVF or STKUNF) in the PCON register, and if enabled will cause a software Reset.
-See section Section 3.5 "Stack" for more details.
+See section Section 3.4 "Stack" for more details.